dekuNukem/daytripper/quick_start_guide.md

 ## Good to Know

-Daytripper works by monitoring distance changes from an eye-safe laser sensor.
+Daytripper works by monitoring distance changes with an eye-safe laser sensor.
 As a result, there are some important information to keep in mind:

 * The laser works between 2cm to 120cm (0.8 to 47 inches), so make sure the motion happens within this range.